Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 1. Emrakul, the Aeons Torn

-The king of Eldrazi and arguably the best Magic creature ever made, Emrakul's fifteen cost can easily be avoided with free-creature gimmicks like "Mosswort Bridge" and "Elvish Piper."
-He's an amazing 15/15, can't be countered, and if you cast him, you take an extra turn, making it easy to swing and access his lethal effects.
+The queen of Eldrazi and arguably the best Magic creature ever made, Emrakul's fifteen cost can easily be avoided with free-creature gimmicks like "Mosswort Bridge" and "Elvish Piper."
+She's an amazing 15/15, can't be countered, and when cast, you take an extra turn, making it easy to quickly swing for her annihilator.

-Emrakul carries flying, protection from all colored spells, and a brutal annihilator 6; good luck lasting long when you have to sacrifice six cards each time he attacks.
-He shuffles himself into your library if ever placed into the graveyard, but considering his mighty abilities, you'll probably win the game long before your opponent can defeat him.
+Emrakul enjoys flying, protection from colored spells, and a brutal annihilator 6.
+She shuffles herself into your library if ever placed into the graveyard, but considering her abilities, you'll probably win the game long before your opponents defeat her.
 Sadly, Emrakul is banned in most competitive formats, so exercise caution when deck-building for official tournaments.

 The Best Eldrazi in Magic: The Gathering